USS Hailey: Namesake

 Joshua Hailey was an American privateer during the War of 1812.
-He was placed in command of the privateer True Blood Yankee in early 1813.
+He was placed in command of the privateer in early 1813.
 The privateer, built in France by Rhode Island men, sailed from Brest, France on 1 March 1813 to prey on commerce in the Irish Sea.
 On one occasion Hailey seized an island near the British mainland and held it for 6 days while making repairs.
 In a 37-day cruise he took 270 prisoners and captured valuable cargoes.
 Sailing from France on his second cruise, Hailey made a rapid circuit of Ireland and Scotland, landing several times and holding small coastal towns for ransom.
 During one night he burned seven vessels in an Irish port.
 In May he ran into Dublin Harbour to sink a schooner that had eluded him on the previous day.
 Hailey sailed again 21 September for his third cruise, setting his course for the English Channel.
 He captured and manned so many prizes that when finally captured the True Blood Yankee had only 32 men left of its original crew of 200.
 During its three cruises the ship had captured six ships and 21 smaller vessels.

 in December 1814 chased True-Blooded Yankee into St Salvador, where Albacore kept it closely blockaded until True-Blooded Yankee was sold to defray the expenses of its stay.
 Later True-Blooded Yankee was reported to be fitting out there under the Patriot flag, to cruise against the Spanish Royalists.